 U.K. and Irish Studies Program

 Saint Ignatius is pleased to offer a robust Irish Studies program for upperclassmen that includes regular coursework and study during the spring semester, followed by a two-week trip abroad to the United Kingdom and Northern Ireland.
-In partnership with Walsh Jesuit High School, Theology teacher Jim Brennan '85 coordinates the trip for students from both schools.
+In partnership with Walsh Jesuit High School, Saint Ignatius coordinates the trip for students from both schools.
+This program will be held Summer 2023.

 Adventure in Spain

-A biannual cultural immersion program open to all students, this program showcases Spain's unique history, culture and cuisine.
+A biennial cultural immersion program open to all students, this program showcases Spain's unique history, culture and cuisine.
 Participants will meet as a group several times before embarking on the nine-day trip, which is held every other year, and travels through Madrid, Granada, Seville and Málaga.
 Contact Mrs. Sebring with questions.
+This program will be held Summer 2024.

 Through some exciting partnerships with Jesuit high schools across the globe, Saint Ignatius students have the opportunity to participate in exchanges with peers from different countries: